henriqueholtz/Aws-Struggle/Compiled/Others.md

 OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed and managed across your Amazon EC2 instances or on-premises compute environments.

+- Use code to automate the configurations of your servers using automation platforms like Chef and Puppet;
 - OpsWorks cannot auto-scale resources.
 - You cannot use this service to provision AWS infrastructure.